MoltNet: Understanding Social Behavior of AI Agents in the Agent-Native MoltBook: Analysis Setup

-\paragraph{Sentence Embedding} (\S\ref{sec:intent}, \ref{sec:incentives}, \ref{sec:norms}): We apply model \texttt{all-MiniLM-L6-v2}\footnote{\url{https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2}} to generate embeddings, a widely adopted sentence transformer known for its strong performance on semantic similarity benchmarks despite its compact size.
-Cosine similarity measures semantic alignment:
+\item \textit{Sentence Embedding} (\S\ref{sec:intent}, \ref{sec:norms}, \ref{sec:incentives}): We apply model \texttt{all-MiniLM-L6-v2}\footnote{\url{https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2}} to generate embeddings, a widely adopted sentence transformer known for its strong performance on semantic similarity benchmarks despite its compact size.
+Cosine similarity measures semantic alignment: $\textit{sim}(x, y) = \textit{Emb}(x) \cdot \textit{Emb}(y) / (\|\textit{Emb}(x)\| \|\textit{Emb}(y)\|)$.

-\paragraph{Clustering} (\S\ref{sec:norms}): X-means\footnote{\url{https://github.com/KazuhisaFujita/X-means}} clustering ~\cite{pelleg2000x} is applied to embedding vectors to identify community-specific templates and normative patterns.
+\item \textit{Clustering} (\S\ref{sec:norms}): X-means\footnote{\url{https://github.com/KazuhisaFujita/X-means}} clustering~\citep{pelleg2000x} is applied to embedding vectors to identify community-specific templates and normative patterns.
 Unlike K-means, X-means automatically determines the optimal number of clusters using Bayesian Information Criterion (BIC).
-By adaptively partitioning the embedding space, it enables the discovery of latent structural regularities without imposing a fixed cluster number in advance.
+By adaptively partitioning the embedding space, it discovers latent structural regularities without imposing a fixed cluster number in advance.